allegro/allegro.tech/_posts/2019-03-15-why-allegro-ads-chose-typescript.md

 we gradually supplemented it with all the functionality of the previous version and added completely new features.
 It was certainly not time to celebrate yet, but rather time for more hard work.

-We had no major errors, but their sheer number was slowing us down, extended the locally testing process and tasks came back from testers over and over again.
+We had no major errors, but their sheer number was slowing us down, lengthen tests as the tasks were coming back.
 In order to protect ourselves from this, we added several hundred tests using dedicated testing solutions:
 [mocha](https://mochajs.org/), [chai](https://www.chaijs.com/), [sinon](https://sinonjs.org/) and [enzyme](https://airbnb.io/enzyme/).

 The effort paid off.
-The number of errors and warnings decreases noticeably, but that was not enough for us.
+The number of errors and warnings decreased noticeably, but that was not enough for us.
 All too often, problems occurred during integration with data from the test environment.
 Usually, the reason was incorrectly formatted or missing data.

-The straw that broke the camel’s back was when a production error occurred, caused by a programmer incorrectly assuming that a string was a number.
+The straw that broke the camel’s back was a production error, caused by a programmer incorrectly assuming that a string was a number.
-This was due to the fact that all data returned by the backend is of string type and is only converted to number or date in our system depending on each field’s meaning, then converted back to string for display.
+This was due to the fact that all data returned by the backend is of a string type and is only converted to a number or a date in our system depending on each field’s meaning, then converted back to a string for display.
 During these type conversions, we could not be sure that the type was right at every stage.
 An error appearing in production was such a bad thing that we decided to take a look at static typing.